wclr/slog/README.md

 slog('some message') // console output with "global" prefix: `global: some message`
 ```

-By default sog ALL OUTPUT is disabled, in dev mode you have to enable it explicitly:
+By default ALL slog OUTPUT is disabled, in dev mode you have to enable it explicitly with `slog.enable`:

 ```javascript
 windows.slog.enable()